MicroEJ/How-To/Storage-Get-Started/README.md

 This service is called <code>Storage</code> and like any other services it can be retrieved by using the default `ServiceLoader` (if you want more information about Service, please read the firmware documentation).
 > `Storage storage = ServiceLoaderFactory.getServiceLoader().getService(Storage.class);`

-This service is based on key/value principe.
+This service is based on key/value principle.
 The value is java's `InputStream` and the keys are java's `String` (with some restrictions on the allowed characters, see the javadoc).

 # Usage
 ## Store data